Find out what it takes to list on Amazon and sell on a tight budget in part 6 of our tutorial.

 If your items are already listed on Amazon, you must create an offer on the same page using the Add a Product tool or the Sell Yours link under the checkout button.
 Amazon insists that you enter your own product description and bullet points, even if you know they won’t be featured on the product page yet.

-Note that, if you’re selling a used or collectible product, you can also add up to 6 thumbnail images to your offer.
+Note: If you’re selling a used or collectible product, you can also add up to 6 thumbnail images to your offer.

 List in Bulk